8 Most Used Types of Fishing Reels by Anglers

 A baitcasting reel is an outstanding reel for big game fishing because it can handle heavier pound test lines.
 The one possible negative of using the baitcasting reel is that it does take some time to get used to.
 Nothing that a little time and practice can’t resolve, though.

-I remember learning how to use this reel, and it took me a couple of days to master the accuracy part of casting.
+I remember learning how to use this reel, and it took me a couple of days to master the accuracy part of the casting.
 After you get the feel for it, however, you will want to use this reel frequently due to its high casting accuracy.
 Again, just keep in mind there’s a slight curve in learning how to use a baitcaster.

 Baitcasting reels basically fall into 2 sub-categories:

 - Round Baitcasting Reel: This reel will have a larger spool, which makes it ideal for holding more line.
 Ideal when you want to cast a line as far you want.
 There are few things more satisfying in life than a long distance fishing cast.
 Also, few things in life are as disheartening as a cast that is cut short due to a shortage of line.

 3. Spinning Reels